One wheel drag on disc brakes.

-Solution: Applying a systematic approach to the diagnosis of a one wheel drag condition will determine the cause.
-The objective of the diagnosis is to not only determine if the source is mechanical or hydraulic but to determine the actual cause.
+Applying a systematic approach to the diagnosis of a one-wheel drag condition will determine the cause.
+The diagnosis’s objective is to determine if the source is mechanical or hydraulic but to determine the actual cause.

-2. Loosen the brake line fitting at the INLET end of the brake hose supplying dragging wheel.
-Check the drag condition.
-If the drag releases go to step 5.
-If the drag is still present go to next step.
+2. Loosen the brake line fitting at the INLET end of the brake hose supplying the dragging wheel.
+Check the drag condition if the drag releases; go to step 5.
+If the drag is still present, go to the next step.

-NOTE: If it is not possible to loosen the brake hose inlet fitting go to the next fitting up stream.
-You can usually find a fitting higher than the hose that can be loosened without damage to the brake line.
+NOTE: If it is impossible to loosen the brake hose inlet fitting go to the next fitting upstream.
+You can usually find a fitting higher than the hose you can loosen without damaging the brake line.

 3. Tighten brake line fitting.
 Loosen bleeder screw on dragging caliper.
-If the drag releases the brake hose is the source of the problem and requires replacement.
+If the drag releases, the brake hose is the source of the problem and requires replacement.
 It is acting as a one-way check valve.
-Fluid is allowed to the caliper on apply but not allowing full release (see Figure 54.1) If the drag does not release go to next step.
+Fluid is allowed to the caliper on applying but not allowing full release (see Figure 54.1).
+If the drag does not release, go to the next step.

-5. If drag released after step 2 tighten fitting and duplicate the problem.
+5. If drag is releasing after step 2, tighten the fitting and duplicate the problem.
 Locate the next component higher than the brake hose.
 This will most likely be the ABS modulator.
 With the wheel drag present, loosen the inlet brake line supplying the dragging wheel.
 Check effect on drag.
-If drag does not release go to next step.
-If drag does release go to step 7.
+If drag does not release, go to the next step.
+If drag does release, go to step 7.

-6. Drag does not release after step 5 – loosen outlet brake line fitting at ABS modulator (or other component).
+6. Drag does not release after step 5 – loosen outlet brake line fitting at ABS modulator (or another component).
 Check drag.
-If released, restriction is in ABS modulator and modulator replacement is required.
+If released, the restriction is in the ABS modulator, and modulator replacement is required.

-8. Combination valve on RWD vehicles – If loosening the inlet on the combination valve released the drag go to step 9.
-If wheel drag is still present loosen outlet line on combination valve that supplies dragging wheel.
-If wheel releases combination valve is source of restriction and will have to be replaced.
+8. Combination valve on RWD vehicles – If loosening the inlet on the combination valve released, the drag goes to step 9.
+If wheel drag is still present, loosen the outlet line on the combination valve that supplies the dragging wheel.
+If the wheel releases, a combination valve is the source of restriction and will need replacing.

-9. Tighten all fittings and duplicate drag condition.
-With drag condition present loosen master cylinder from power assist unit by at least ¼”.
+9. Tighten all fittings and identical drag conditions.
+With drag condition present, loosen master cylinder from power assist unit by at least ¼”.
 Check drag.
-If drag releases problem is in front of master cylinder.
-This could include stoplight switch adjustment, pushrod adjustment, partial assist condition or pedal height adjustment.
-If drag condition is still present go to step 10.
+If drag releases problem is in front of the master cylinder.
+This could include stoplight switch adjustment, pushrod adjustment, partial assist condition, or pedal height adjustment.
+If the drag condition is still present, go to step 10.

 10. With drag condition present, loosen brake line fitting at master cylinder outlet supplying dragging brake.
-If wheel frees up master cylinder is source of drag and will require replacement.
+If the wheel frees up master cylinder is the source of drag and will require replacement.